Gist GEO

 What the web says about you matters more than what you link to yourself.

 Backlinks still matter, but they're evolving into brand mentions.
 AI weighs what the web says about you, not just what links to you.
-Ahrefs studied 75,000 brands and found mentions track with AI visibility about three times more tightly than backlinks (0.664 vs 0.218), and I've seen one mention on the right Reddit thread outperform an entirefull quarter of link building.
+One study examined 75,000 brands and found mentions track with AI visibility about three times more tightly than backlinks (0.664 vs 0.218).
 Find your sources of authority (Reddit, YouTube, Wikipedia and Wikidata, G2, the trade press your buyers read) and pitch them like a PR campaign.
 (For more on that check out Where AI gets its information.)

 6. From rank tracking to AI-visibility measurement